miShelbyT/miShelbyT/README.md

 ---

 My name is Shelby Talbert.
 I'm a full stack software engineer, graduate of the Flatiron School and based in NYC.
-I admit, I love the front-end work the most but I am currently learning Java and LOVING it.
+I admit, I love the front-end work the most but I am currently working on MERN stack and LOVING it.
+Plus I'd started learning Java which is also fun.
 So I'm keeping my mind open!

 Otherwise, I'm completely obsessed with JavaScript && React and any/all tools that make an app look amazing.
 Also darn good at modeling and Rails as a b/e API, and working with external APIs in general.
 Visit my portfolio website [here](https://www.shelbytalbert.com/).